liberland/laws/drafting/drafts/border_law.md

 ## Section 2: Border Officers and their duties

-### Article 31: Border Officers
+### Article 31: Authority and Limitations of Border Officers

-#### § 1: Status and Powers of Border Officers
+#### § 1: Designation and Authority of Border Officers

-1) Border Officers are hereby designated as the primary agents for the enforcement of border regulations and the safeguarding of border security within Liberland's borders, both on the land and on the river, and in areas directly adjacent to these and relevant to keeping the border secure, henceforth "Border Domain".
+1) Border Officers are hereby appointed as the primary enforcers of border regulations and protectors of border security within the territorial boundaries of Liberland, inclusive of terrestrial and riverine borders, and areas immediately adjacent thereto, collectively referred to as the "Border Domain".

-2) Border Officers, when acting in response to border-related incidents, situations, or offences, inclusive of criminal acts, are conferred the authority to act in the capacity of Security Agents of the Police.
+2) In the event of border-related incidents, situations, or offenses, including criminal acts, Border Officers are vested with the authority to function as Security Agents of the Police.

-#### § 2: Powers and Responsibilities of Border Officers
+#### § 2: Duties and Responsibilities of Border Officers

-(1) In the course of duty, the Border Officer is mandated to perform, but not limited to, the following activities:
+1) In the execution of their duties, Border Officers are required to undertake, but are not limited to, the following activities:

-a) Verify the authenticity of travel and other requisite documents required for state border crossing.
+a) Authenticate travel and other necessary documents for border crossing.

-b) Confirm the identity of individuals and perform identity checks in specified records.
+b) Verify the identity of individuals and cross-check with specified records.

-c) In circumstances of suspicious identity or document validity, procure fingerprints, palm prints, and other relevant biometric data of individuals.
+c) In cases of questionable identity or document validity, collect fingerprints, palm prints, and other relevant biometric data.

-d) Assess an individual's compliance with the entry/exit prerequisites for travel to The Free Republic of Liberland.
+d) Evaluate an individual's adherence to the entry/exit requirements for travel to The Free Republic of Liberland.

-e) Authenticate the state border crossing by entering the necessary data in the relevant travel or other required documents.
-This may include data on denied entry, the transport and transit of weapons and ammunition, and other pertinent data.
+e) Validate border crossing by recording necessary data in the relevant documents.
+This may include information on denied entry, transport and transit of weapons and ammunition, and other relevant data.

-f) Ascertain the purpose of an individual's travel.
+f) Determine the purpose of an individual's travel.

-g) In situations where an alternative check of individuals is not feasible, perform examinations and searches.
+g) Conduct examinations and searches when alternative checks are not feasible.

-h) Detain individuals for the requisite time to conduct thorough checks, while ensuring expedited and uninterrupted control.
+h) Detain individuals for the necessary duration to conduct comprehensive checks, while ensuring efficient and uninterrupted control.

-i) Demand that individuals crossing the state border reveal and allow examination of items and objects in their possession or vehicle.
+i) Require individuals crossing the border to disclose and permit examination of items and objects in their possession or vehicle.

-j) Inspect the interior and exterior of vehicles and conduct record checks when there is suspicion of concealed individuals, or prohibited or specially-regulated items or objects.
-The aim is to verify the identities of these individuals, prevent unauthorized state border crossing, and discover concealed items or objects.
+j) Inspect vehicles internally and externally, and conduct record checks when there is suspicion of concealed individuals, or prohibited or specially-regulated items.
+The aim is to verify identities, prevent unauthorized border crossing, and discover concealed items.

 k) Dismantle specific parts of a vehicle when a comprehensive search is necessary.

-l) Deploy technical devices, utilize service dogs, and establish barriers as measures to deter unauthorized state border crossing.
+l) Utilize technical devices, service dogs, and establish barriers to deter unauthorized border crossing.

-2) Aside from the primary tasks enumerated above, Border Officers are also obliged to fulfill Police duties within the Border Domain.
+2) In addition to the primary tasks listed above, Border Officers are also required to perform Police duties within the Border Domain.

-#### § 3: Application of Authority
+#### § 3: Exercise of Authority
-The Border Officer might perform the following activities in fulfilling their responsibilities:
+Border Officers may undertake the following activities in the fulfillment of their responsibilities:

-a) Issuing a warning or order to a person or prohibition of entry and stay in a protected facility
+a) Issue warnings or orders to individuals, or prohibit entry and stay in protected facilities.

-b) Personal identity checks, person and vehicle examination
+b) Conduct personal identity checks, and person and vehicle examinations.

-c) Temporary retention of an individual
+c) Temporarily detain individuals.

-d) Use of binding agents
+d) Use binding agents.

-e) Use of physical force
+e) Apply physical force.

-f) Use of gas spray
+f) Use gas spray.

-g) Use of specially trained dogs
+g) Deploy specially trained dogs.

-h) Use of firearms
+h) Use firearms.

+### Article 32: Constraints on Border Officers
-#### § 4: Principles of Border Security Officer
+#### § 1: Principles Governing Border Officers
-The border security officer is obliged to adhere to the following principles:
+Border Officers are obligated to adhere to the following principles:

-a) Authorizations will be applied exclusively in situations when there is no other way to perform the task.
+a) Authorizations will be exercised solely when no alternative means to perform the task exist.

-b) The application of the authority must be proportionate to the legitimate purpose of their use and carried out in a manner that does not offend dignity, reputation, honor or other guaranteed human rights.
+b) The exercise of authority must be proportionate to the legitimate purpose of its use and must respect dignity, reputation, honor, and other guaranteed human rights.

-c) No one shall be subjected to torture, inhuman or degrading treatment in the exercise of the authority.
+c) No individual shall be subjected to torture, inhuman or degrading treatment in the exercise of authority.

-d) A border security officer may act only in the manner established by law and these rules, so that the execution of tasks is achieved with the least harmful consequences.
+d) A Border Officer may act only in accordance with the law and these rules, ensuring that tasks are executed with minimal harmful consequences.

-e) These authorizations cannot be used against persons under the age of 14, obviously sick and debilitated persons, severely disabled persons and pregnant women whose pregnancy is visible or who warn that they are pregnant, unless someone of those persons endangers the life of a person with a firearm, tool or other dangerous object.
+e) These authorizations cannot be used against individuals under the age of 14, visibly ill or weakened individuals, severely disabled individuals, and visibly pregnant women, unless such individuals pose a threat to life with a firearm, tool, or other dangerous object.

-f) The border security officer is obliged to provide first aid to a person who is injured by exercise of authorization and immediately notify the medical service.
+f) A Border Officer is required to provide first aid to any individual injured by the exercise of authority and promptly notify medical services.

-g) On the use of the authority, the border security officer submits a written report immediately, and within 8 hours deadline, to his superior, who must make an assessment on the justification of the use of the authority within 48 hours.
-The assessment on the justification of the application of the authorization is submitted to the person against whom the authorization was applied.
+g) Following the use of authority, a Border Officer must submit a written report to their superior within 8 hours, who must evaluate the justification of the use of authority within 48 hours.
+The assessment must be provided to the individual against whom the authority was exercised.

-#### § 5: Restrictions on Border Officer Powers
+#### § 2: Limitations on Border Officer Powers

-1) In the course of executing state border protection duties, a Border Officer is limited to the utilization of powers, measures, and activities that serve lawful objectives exclusively.
+1) In the execution of border protection duties, a Border Officer is restricted to the use of powers, measures, and activities that exclusively serve lawful objectives.

-2) A Border Officer must exercise prudence when employing these powers, measures, and activities, ensuring that the resultant impact or harm does not outweigh the originally intended objective of their deployment.
+2) A Border Officer must exercise discretion when employing these powers, measures, and activities, ensuring that the resultant harm does not exceed the intended objective of their use.

-3) The application of these powers, measures, and activities by a Border Officer is permitted only until the targeted objective has been realized, or it becomes evident that the particular power or measure is ineffective in achieving the desired result.
+3) The use of these powers, measures, and activities by a Border Officer is permitted only until the targeted objective has been achieved, or it becomes apparent that the particular power or measure is ineffective in achieving the desired result.

-### Article 32: IBIS Regulatory Authority
+### Article 33: IBIS Regulatory Authority
 The Border Service shall establish and maintain regulations pertaining to:

 a) Border delimitation;